yilmi/confluence-unwatcher/README.md

 # confluence-unwatcher

-A browser extension that will automatically disable the "Notify watchers" option in confluence
+This browser extension will automatically disable the "Notify watchers" option in a Confluence page.